AGCCS/AGCCS-CTRL22/ctrl22/README.md

 For the sake of simplicity, the AVR is passive, i.e., if we want a regular update on some aspects of its state, we need to poll.
 Exceptions are

 - various debug switches in our current revision will generate informative lines of unsolicitated rumble that begin with the special character `%`
-- for future revisions, we may send heartbeat data (e.g. drawn current) by single lines that begin with the special character `[` and that end with `]/r/n`.
+- for future revisions, we may send status data (e.g. drawn current) by single lines that begin with the special character `[` and that end with `]/r/n`.

-Thus, our ESP32 firmware shall filter any lines that start with `[` or `%`.
+Thus, our ESP32 firmware shall filter any lines that start  `%` an optionally interpret lines that start with `[` .

 ## Compiling/Programming the AVR